 - Solution types

-This two-day workshop will help you teach participants:
+This course will help you teach participants:

 - How often we all negotiate and the benefits of good negotiation skills.